timothyhahn/jeeveshikedthepct/src/routes/chapters/13-chapter-11.md

 profusely and jumped out of the car as soon as I got back to Stevens Pass.

 Leaving from Stevens Pass, I almost immediately ran into a group of thru hikers I had briefly met at Timberline Lodge.
-They explained that they were quitting, due to additional wildfires up north threatening to close parts of the PCT and the wildfires down south still far from being under control.
+They explained they were quitting, especially with additional wildfires up north threatening to close parts of the PCT and the wildfires down south still far from being under control.
 This shook my confidence, but as there were still multiple options to leave the trail coming up, I continued.

 I only packed out about 3 days of food between Stevens Pass and the cutoff to Stehekin, but had about a hundred miles to make.
 I hiked deep into the night, scrambling over rough terrain.

 The next day, I carefully made my way across Milk Creek.
-From other hikers I had heard this next section was one of the most challenging, due to many downed trees and deteriorated trail conditions.
+From other hikers I had heard, this next section was one of the most challenging, with an excessive number of downed trees and deteriorated trail conditions.
 I spent a significant portion of the day on my hands and knees.
 I planned to target Fire Creek, but a southbound hiker let me know that Fire Creek was packed for the evening, so I cowboy camped in the trees just south of it.

 Early the next morning, I approached Fire Creek for water, only to find it completely empty.
 I then reached the top of the next pass and immediately regretted not camping up there, as the views were spectacular and the ground was flat.